learningproof/websitev2/_posts/2026-03-12-a-decent-identity-part-1-theory.md

 I refuse to participate directly in these protocol spats because every time I do, people misinterpret my motives or accuse me of favoritism, along predictably tribal lines (whichever tribe they're in is the one I'm accused of being unfair to).
 Let me be clear: I want all "decentralized social protocols" and networks and implementation teams and workers to live up to their hype and stop allowing enclosure, control, and extraction in any protocol's name, even if that protocol is just trying to reach feature parity with another protocol.
 This is not a "blog post," tho, so much as a problem statement and directional ideation exercise;
-I do not claim to have some unique or special insight into how to fix any protocol or > []any of the tangle of business interests holding together its ecosystem, just opinions on various methods for modeling "identity" (and human behavior) in software.
+I do not claim to have some unique or special insight into how to fix any protocol or any of the tangle of business interests holding together its ecosystem, just opinions on various methods for modeling "identity" (and human behavior) in software.

 At a high level, let's say the purpose of this treatise is to answer one question:

 > What properties would an optimal "identity system" have to enable decentralized social computing ecosystems to flourish using it as infrastructure, i.e., what capabilities most maximize user agency and ecosystem resilience?

+If you're the type to prefer actionable insights to treatises, you might want to skip ahead to [part 2](./2026-03-19-a-decent-identity-part-2-praxis/) where I propose specific short- and medium-term goals for achieving these properties in Atproto and ActivityPub.
+If you're not, bear with me while I start at the very beginning, earlier perhaps than you might be used to technological essays beginning, "before the first principles" as it were.
-Many of those terms might sound obnoxiously undefinable, if you're a technologist or a journalist, hell, even if you're a regulator or community organizer specializing in user agency maximization and ecosystem health.
+Many of the terms used in that question above might sound obnoxiously undefinable, if you're a technologist or a journalist, hell, even if you're a regulator or community organizer specializing in user agency maximization and ecosystem health.
 That sentence is honestly hard for even me to parse, and it could double as a summary of my entire career.
 But you know what?
 I'm not sorry for that, your job is too easy (dangerously easy) if you can clock in every week and spend 40 hours advancing a definition of decentralization or social computing that's any simpler than the one proposed in this essay.
 It's a collective failure of "the software industry" that all talk of decentralization fizzles out at disciplinary borders, specialized ontologies, and deceptive ownership shellgames (or "live laugh blockchain", as a friend once summarized the A16Z definition of [decentralization-as-financialization](https://a16zcrypto.com/posts/article/read-write-own-intro/)).